+3.12.
+Responsibilities for Group or Area Managers/Heads of Department

+- 3.12.1.
+If a member of staff informs you they are being charged with, or convicted of a criminal offence you must: - make an HR Case Manager aware. - make sure you receive a written report/evidence detailing the nature of charges/caution or investigation together with the date, time and venue of any hearing. - establish the facts of the case and decide whether it may warrant disciplinary action.
+If so, refer to an HR Case Manager. - consider whether the offence, or alleged offence, is one which makes the member of staff unsuitable for their role. - 3.12.2.
+If you become aware that a member of staff has failed to inform the Service that they are or have been charged with, or convicted of, a criminal offence, you need to liaise with an HR Case Manager who will decide whether/what further action is required.

 3.13.
-Responsibilities for Group or Area Managers

-- 3.13.1.
-If a member of staff informs you they are being charged with, or convicted of a criminal offence you need to: - make sure an HR Case Manager is made aware.
-Make sure you receive a written report/evidence, detailing the nature of charges/caution or investigation together with the date, time and venue of any hearing. - establish the facts of the case and decide whether it warrants disciplinary action.
-If so, refer to an HR Case Manager.

-- consider whether the offence, or alleged offence, is one which makes the member of staff unsuitable for their role. - 3.13.2.
-If you become aware that a member of staff has failed to inform the Service that they are or have been charged with, or convicted of, a criminal offence, you need to liaise with an HR Case Manager who will decide whether/what further action is required.

-3.14.
 Responsibilities for HR Case Managers

-3.14.1.
+3.13.1.
 Notification of Criminal Proceedings

-- 3.14.2.
-If a member of staff informs you they are being charged with, or convicted of, a criminal offence you need to: - make sure you receive a written report/evidence detailing the nature of charges/caution or investigation together with the date, time and venue of any hearing establish the facts of the case - consider whether the offence, or alleged offence, is one which makes the member of staff unsuitable for their role - manage any disciplinary cases arising from a notification of criminal proceedings from staff - liaise with the relevant Line Manager/Group or Area Manager/Corporate Head of Department if an individual has not informed the Service of criminal proceedings against them and decide whether further disciplinary action is required. - 3.14.3.
-An HR Case Manager is also responsible for: - advising whether an external Investigating Officer is appointed if this is considered appropriate - providing advice and guidance in the application of the procedure in each individual case and at each formal stage to ensure fairness and consistency at all times - completing a Risk Assessment for Disciplinary Suspension with the line manager - advising if any matter warrants informal or formal investigative action.
-Recommendations may include the use of the HR043 Performance Improvement Plan within Managing Performance - advising at what stage of the procedure actions should be initiated (for example, formal disciplinary proceedings) - meet with the Investigating Officer prior to the disciplinary hearing to prepare the report for presentation, to ensure consistency of evidence, accuracy and cross referencing of documentation - providing HR support to a Presiding Officer at Level 3 disciplinary hearings and appeal meetings - notifying the appropriate chain of command at all stages of the disciplinary process.
+- 3.13.2.
+If a member of staff informs you they are being charged with, or convicted of, a criminal offence you must: - make sure you receive a written report/evidence detailing the nature of charges/caution or investigation together with the date, time and venue of any hearing establish the facts of the case - consider whether the offence, or alleged offence, is one which makes the member of staff unsuitable for their role - manage any disciplinary cases arising from a notification of criminal proceedings from staff - liaise with the relevant Line Manager/Group or Area Manager/Corporate Head of Department if an individual has not informed the Service of criminal proceedings against them and decide whether further disciplinary action is required.

-3.15.
+3.13.3.
+An HR Case Manager is also responsible for:

+- advising whether an external Investigating Officer is appointed if this is considered appropriate - providing advice and guidance in the application of the procedure in each individual case and at each formal stage to ensure fairness and consistency at all times - completing a Risk Assessment for Disciplinary Suspension with the line manager - advising if any matter warrants informal or formal investigative action.
+Recommendations may include the use of the HR043 Performance Improvement Plan within Managing Performance as an alternative to disciplinary action

+- advising at what stage of the procedure actions should be initiated (for example, formal disciplinary proceedings) - meet with the Investigating Officer prior to the disciplinary hearing to prepare the report for presentation, to ensure consistency of evidence, accuracy and cross referencing of documentation - allocating HR support to a Presiding Officer at Level 3 disciplinary hearings and appeal meetings - notifying the appropriate chain of command at all stages of the disciplinary process.

+3.14.
 Responsibilities for Employee Relations Coordinator